-I would take this opportunity to thank all of the shareholders of the Company (the "Shareholders") and all investors, customers, suppliers and partners of our Group for their unwavering support.
-I would also like to once again extend my appreciation to the management team and fellow staff members of the Group for their devoted commitment and contributions.
+As usual, I take this opportunity to thank all of the shareholders of the Company (the "Shareholders") and all investors, customers, suppliers and partners of our Group for their unwavering support.
+I would also like to once again extend my appreciation to our management team and fellow staff members for their devoted commitment and contributions during the Year.